Stationary Vacuum Systems

 Stationary vacuum systems are heavy vacuum systems built as permanent fixtures.
 They are automated and can run up to 24 hours a day.

 Manufacturers design stationary vacuum systems with a wide variety of features, per your requirements.
-Many, for example, come equipped with hoppers, which serve as the place gathered materials can be collected and then sent on for reuse or another application.
+Many, for example, come equipped with hoppers, which serve as the place where gathered materials can be collected and then sent on for reuse or another application.
 To reuse or recycle said materials, these vacuum systems often also feature components like system separators and cleaning tools.
 Other vacuum systems feature load cells that weigh the materials they have collected.
 Still others feature belts for conveying materials through a central vacuum system.
 Some even come with a special high temperature resistant construction.
-In addition, many feature inlets where users may attach nozzles and hoses for focuses cleaning.
+In addition, many feature inlets where users may attach nozzles and hoses for focused cleaning.

 Stationary vacuum systems offer their users a wide variety of advantages.
-First, they quite versatile.
+First, they are quite versatile.
 Second, they take several cleaning tasks and roll them into one.
 Third, they are less labor-intensive and cumbersome than portable vacuum systems.
-In addition, they are powerful; they’re usually available powers up to 30 HP.
+In addition, they are powerful; they’re usually available with powers up to 30 HP.
 Also, they are the perfect way to meet EPA requirements.
 Finally, because they can run 24/7 and require little to no operator assistance, they are incredibly efficient.
 They are an investment, but in the long run, they will save you quite a bit of money.